brave/qa-resources/wikitemplate-ios.md

 ## Bravery settings

-- [ ] Check that HTTPS Everywhere works by loading https://https-everywhere.badssl.com/
+- [ ] Check that HTTPS Everywhere works by loading http://https-everywhere.badssl.com/
 - [ ] Turning HTTPS Everywhere off and shields off both disable the redirect to https://https-everywhere.badssl.com/
 - [ ] Check that block ad and unblock ad works on http://slashdot.org
-- [ ] Check that toggling to blocking and allow ads works as expected.
+- [ ] Check that toggling to blocking and allow ads works as expected
-- [ ] Test that clicking through a cert error in https://badssl.com/ works.
+- [ ] Test that clicking through a cert error in https://badssl.com/ works
 - [ ] Test that Safe Browsing works (https://www.raisegame.com/)
 - [ ] Turning Safe Browsing off and shields off both disable safe browsing for https://www.raisegame.com/
 - [ ] Enable block script globally from settings, Visit https://brianbondy.com/, nothing should load.
 Tap on Shields and disable block script, page should load properly